deeuu/page/README.md

 Usage: page [OPTIONS] <COMMAND>

 Commands:
-  init     Initialize the password store new      Add a new entry list     List all known entries show     Decrypt and show an entry edit     Edit an entry remove   Remove an entry info     Display status information keyring  Keyring related commands help     Print this message or the help of the given subcommand(s)
+  init        Initialize the password store new         Add a new entry list        List all known entries show        Decrypt and show an entry edit        Edit an entry remove      Remove an entry info        Display status information keyring     Keyring related commands completion  Generate shell completion help        Print this message or the help of the given subcommand(s)

 Options:
   -n, --no-keyring  Disable the keyring integration